First order rigidity of homeomorphism groups of manifolds

 \item For all $r_i\in[0,1]$ and for all permutation $\sigma$ of $\{1,\ldots,n\}$, we have

 \end{itemize} Here, it is implicitly required that

 for all $j\le n$, so that

 is well-defined.
-The formula $\on{Param}_n$ is simply obtained from the map $(U,g_i,r_i,p)\mapsto g_i^{r_i}(p)$.
-This proves part (\ref{p:flows1}).
+The formula $\on{Param}_n$ is simply obtained from the map This proves part (\ref{p:flows1}).

 For part (\ref{p:flows2}), we may identify $\cl U = Q^n(1)$ and $V=\inte Q^n(R)$ for some sufficiently large $R$.
-We can then choose $n$ independent circular flows such that each flow rotates $U$ in some compact solid torus $B^{n-1}(1)\times S^1$ with the rotation number $1/\sqrt{2}$, and such that on the outside of $V$ the restrictions of the flows are the identity maps; see Figure~\ref{f:flow} (a), where a suitable homeomorphism is applied to $U$ for an illustrational purpose.
+We can then choose $n$ independent circular flows such that each flow rotates $U$ in some compact solid torus $B^{n-1}(1)\times S^1$ with the rotation number $1/\sqrt{2}$, and such that on the outside of $V$ the restrictions of the flows are the identity; see Figure~\ref{f:flow} (a), where a suitable homeomorphism is applied to $U$ for illustrative purposes.
 Such choices of flows will yield the desired conclusion. \end{proof}